jeferssonosorio/Prueba-tecnica-metgroup/README.md

 The file requimiens.txt does not contain libraries necessary to connect to the DB.

-Once pip has finished downloading the dependencies:​ 21
+Once pip has finished downloading the dependencies:

 (env)$ cd project